WHAT IS A SISTER TEAM?

-Through this unique initiative, we pair teams in the developing world and under resourced communities of the U.S. with teams in the U.S. The the teams build relationships through a series of one-on-one conversations, pen-pal relationships and social media exchanges, and the U.S. based teams commit to raise funds and/or collect equipment donations for their sister teams.
+Through this unique initiative we pair teams in the developing world and underserved communities in the U.S. with U.S. based teams that have resources to share.
+The teams build relationships through a series of one-on-one conversations and pen-pal relationships, and the U.S. based teams commit to raise funds and/or collect equipment donations for their sister teams.

 Through our SISTER TEAM program, the girls share stories of their lives and build cross-cultural relationships, and support one another in pursuing their dreams to play on and off the fields and courts.

 We pair teams of a similar age, but often times players of different sports, together.
 Once two teams are paired, the sharing begins.